Species Spotlight: Hoary Bat

 The hoary bat holds the title of the most widespread bat species in the Americas, with a transcontinental range stretching from south-eastern Canada to Hawaii.

-The hoary bat is a migratory bat species, which means instead of spending winter months hibernating in large colonies, this solidary bat will migrate to warm winter habitats.
+The hoary bat is a migratory bat species, which means instead of spending winter months hibernating in large colonies, this solitary bat migrates to warm winter habitats.
 Summers are spent concealed in the foliage of mature deciduous and coniferous trees, typically near the edge of a clearing.
-Their district grey-white coloration (for which the bat is named for), and flurry tail membrane are prime adaptations for this habitat, explains Bat Conservation International’s Senior Director of Conservation Science, Winifred Frick.
+Their distinct grey-white coloration (for which the bat is named for), and furred tail membrane are prime adaptations for this habitat, explains Bat Conservation International’s Senior Director of Conservation Science, Winifred Frick.